Jacob-Ham/SADScript/README.md

 ### Prerequisites

-SAD Script has only been tested on Ubuntu 22.x.x but should work on systems based on systemd that have the following:
+SAD Script has only been tested on Ubuntu 22.x.x and Debian 10+ but should work on systems based on systemd that have the following:
-- APT Package Manager
+- Debian
 - User must have all sudo perms
 - python3